jroefive/jroefive.github.io/my_collections/_posts/2020-05-11-Song-Placement-Analysis.md

 |4|AC/DC Bag (22%)|Blaze On (29%)|Sanity (29%)|Slave to the Traffic Light (46%)|Yarmouth Road (92%)|
 |5|Llama (21%)|The Curtain (26%)|I Didn't Know (28%)|David Bowie (43%)|Axilla (Part II) (91%)|
 * Middle Songs - Song 3 or after but not second to last or a closer
+* Being the first song in an encore doesn't count as being an opener

 ### Early and Late Songs
 |Rank|Earliest Average Placement|Latest Average Placement|